Class: OpenSSL::Cipher

 #final ⇒ String

 Returns the remaining data held in the cipher object.
-Further calls to Cipher#update or Cipher#final will return garbage.
+Further calls to Cipher#update or Cipher#final are invalid.
 This call should always be made as the last call of an encryption or decryption operation, after having fed the entire plaintext or ciphertext to the Cipher instance.

 static VALUE